swentel/indieweb/README.md

 Install https://www.drupal.org/project/rabbit_hole and the option will be available globally or per entity.

 For more background, see https://github.com/snarfed/bridgy-fed/issues/30 and https://indieweb.org/deleted

+## Caching of image files

+When using the built-in webmention or microsub endpoint, a lot of file urls are stored to external images.
+If you enable the Imagecache external module, the files are downloaded so they are cached locally.
+Use even more caching power by installing the CDN module.
+The cache is generated when the webmention or microsub items are processed so the impact on request is minimal.

 ## Drush commands